 The rules regarding the brakes haven’t changed much over the years.
-However, the main one to consider for this article is the rule that prevents any powered assistance for the brake pedal, unlike power assisted steering.
-First, let us look at what power assistance means in terms of your normal road car, and how you use it every day perhaps without even noticing it.
+However, the main one to consider for this article is the rule that prevents any powered assistance for the brake pedal (unlike power assisted steering, which the cars do have).
+First, let us look at what power assistance means in terms of your normal road car, and how you use it every day, perhaps without even noticing it.

-Almost all cars nowadays are required to have what is known as power assisted braking.
+Almost all road cars nowadays are required to have what is known as power assisted braking.
 These systems can work in a variety of different ways, and we will first consider one of the most common, which uses a vacuum system.
-This system uses a vacuum created by the engine or an external pump to effectively provide extra force on the brake cylinders when the pedal is pressed.
+This system uses a vacuum created by the engine or an external pump to effectively provide extra force on the brake cylinders when you press the brake pedal.

-This reduces the amount of input required by the driver and amplifies their pressing of the pedal to stop the car quickly.
-The effects of the vacuum system can be felt if the engine is switched off and the brake pedal is pressed.
+This reduces the amount of input required by the driver and amplifies the force you apply to the pedal to slow down and stop the car quickly and with ease.
+The effects of the vacuum system can be felt if you try and press the brake pedal when the engine is switched off.
 At first it may feel normal, but after one or two presses you may hear the sound of air being pushed out as the vacuum disappears.

 No matter which system is used, it is clear that they provide the benefit of massively reduced input required from the driver.
 Similar systems are used in power steering, which make it much easier for the driver to turn the car smoothly.
-As with these systems, it allows for much smoother braking, which is very handy in a road car where conservation of parts and fuel efficiency is key.
+As with these systems, power assistance allows for much smoother braking.
+However, it’s a different story in F1.

 Do F1 Cars Need Power Assisted Braking?

-Being able to corner well can win races.
-But being able to corner well relies on good braking ability.
-The driver will try to brake as hard as possible as late as possible, in order to keep the speed as high as possible before the corner.
-Then, as they approach the turn, they will slam their foot to the floor, braking as hard as possible to slow the car down.
+Being able to corner well can win races, but being able to carry enough speed through the turns requires solid braking ability.
+The driver will try to brake as hard as possible as late as possible, in order to keep their speed up before the corner.
+Then, as they approach the turn, they will slam their foot to the floor, braking (effectively) as hard as possible to slow the car down.

 Very Little In Between

 Then, when they are turning, they release the brake until they need to press it again.
-There is very little in between.
-In a lot of cases it is all of the brakes or none at all.
-This means there is less need for fine brake control, as although the drivers do have a lot of skill with the brake pedal, they are rarely going to apply it gently, and thus they can treat it like an on/off switch as we said at the start.
+There is very little in between, and in a lot of cases it is all of the brakes or none at all.
+This means there is less need for fine brake control, as although the drivers do have a lot of skill with the brake pedal, they are rarely going to apply it gently, and so they can treat it like an on/off switch as we said at the start.

 When the drivers approach the turn, they do have to push very hard on the pedal in order to get the brakes to engage.
-Although this may seem very difficult at first, practice makes perfect and the drivers get used to it very quickly.
-Having this extra requirement for pressure means the driver also won’t accidentally apply the brakes very hard, something you may experience yourself from time to time.
+Although this may seem very difficult at first, practice makes perfect and the drivers get used to it very quickly (and they have very strong legs).

 Just because the brake pedal feels hard and may be difficult to press the first time you try it, doesn’t mean that the drivers are constantly struggling to slow the car down.
 As with anything, practice makes perfect, and the drivers quickly get used to the forces required to press the brake pedal.